Geology of Yukon: Geologic history, stratigraphy and tectonics

 The rocks of eastern Yukon, together with those in neighboring British Columbia and Northwest Territories formed beginning more than 1.7 billion years ago in the Proterozoic.
 The region was at the western edge of the proto-North American continent Laurentia and in the uplifted mountains of the North American Cordillera, preserves one of the longest sedimentary records in the world.
 Proterozoic sediments are known from inliers within the more dominant Paleozoic rocks.

-The 13-kilometer Wernecke Supergroup deposited between cratons with siliciclastic and carbonate rocks.
+The 13 km Wernecke Supergroup deposited between cratons with siliciclastic and carbonate rocks.
 Breccia remains from volcanic eruptions 1.7 billion years ago in collapsed pits.
 Dikes, sills, and pillow lavas near the Hart River formed in connection with crustal extension 1.32 billion years ago.
-The 2.5 kilometer thick Pinguicula Group sandstone, dolomite, siltstone and shale deposited 1.27 billion years ago.
+The 2.5 km thick Pinguicula Group sandstone, dolomite, siltstone and shale deposited 1.27 billion years ago.
 The sedimentary rock contains a 200 million-year gap after the Pinguicula Group.

 The Mackenzie Mountains Supergroup in the east and the Fifteenmile Group in the west were deposited with carbonates, sandstone, siltstone, and shale around one billion years ago.
 Regional folding, which produced the Corn Creek orogeny took place around 900 million years ago, leaving behind interlaced transcurrent faults in the vicinity of the current day Snake River.
 This interpretation is supported by a low-angle unconformity underneath the Callison Lake Dolomite in the south of the Ogilvie Mountains.

 The Yukon was part of the supercontinent Rodinia until it began to break up 850 million years ago, separating the proto-North American continent of Laurentia.
 The continental breakup is marked by basalt flows from 778 million years ago in the Mackenzie Mountains in the Northwest Territories.
 The Coates Lake Group records shallow water gypsum, limestone, and sandstone formed at the equator while the Mount Harper Group is indicative of sub-sea volcanism.
 Around 718 million years ago, these units were capped with dacite associated with the Franklin dike swarms and the doming of the western Arctic.
 Glacial material in the Rapitan Group deposited below water during the Sturtian glaciation, one of the two main glaciations within the Cryogenian Snowball Earth period.
 The rocks of the group include iron-rich sediments and a carbonate cap.

 Ediacaran multicellular life (the first multicellular organism) and blue-green algae appear in carbonate and siltstone within the Windermere Supergroup which deposited between the glaciations.
 As Laurentia drifted, a passive continental margin developed with significant sedimentation.